 One of the best ways to prepare for a career in fashion design / merchandising is through a college education.
-A Diploma will help you develop entry level skills, general fashion design / merchandising know how and the basic fashion design / merchandising experience you need to start your career off right.
-You may also consider a Bachelor's in Fashion Design / Merchandising to help you take your education and career to the next level.
+A Post-doctoral Certificate will help you develop entry level skills, general fashion design / merchandising know how and the basic fashion design / merchandising experience you need to start your career off right.
 Please select fashion design / merchandising school below.

 What classes will I take to get a degree in Fashion Design/Merchandising?

 You’ll take your general education classes, of course, but along with those will be a variety of classes more field-specific.
 These could include Textile Design, Fashion Illustration, History of Fashion, Tailoring, Visual Merchandising, Cloth Construction, and Draping.
 Real-life experience, such as that found in an internship, is also a valuable part of your education.

 A degree in Fashion Design/Merchandising could lead to a great many things.
 You might start out designing textiles, fabrics, or working on patterns, or else get your start working retail or as a buyer in a store.
 This could lead to jobs in planning and public relations, being a technical designer, a sales representative, a visual merchandiser, or a fashion writer or photographer.
 You could also do the actual designing of garments or come up with ideas for garments, working with others or on your own to come up with the next big trend.
 Fashion designers are also found in film and theater, working on costumes and other aspects of the production.

 5 Common Careers:

 - Fashion Designer

 How much would I make as a Fashion Designer/Merchandiser?